Gas School 2025

 MMUA is pleased to once again offer technical training for natural gas personnel.

-This school features hands-on instruction on important topics that can benefit operators, technicians, and other personnel.
+Knowledgeable instructors will offer training on essential topics that can benefit operators, technicians, and other personnel.

 - MNOPS: 2025 inspections review and 2026 expectations